TL;DR

 This complexity is precisely why navigating the market alone can be a minefield.
 Each insurer has a different appetite for risk and different underwriting rules for mental health.
 One insurer might decline you while another offers you cover with a small loading.

 Modern insurance policies are no longer just dormant contracts that only activate in a crisis.
 Insurers have realised it's better for everyone to help you stay healthy and recover faster.
-As a result, most LCIIP policies now come bundled with a suite of incredible "value-added benefits," often available to you and your family from day one, at no extra cost.
+As a result, most LCIIP policies now come bundled with a suite of incredible "value-added benefits," often available to you and your family from day one, subject to terms where applicable.

 These services can be a game-changer during a mental health struggle, providing immediate support long before you might be ill enough to make a full claim.